PHEDS programme applications for 2021 entry are now open. Please consult this page carefully for information on how to make an application.

 English language requirements

-All EU (except ROI) and overseas candidates from countries not classed as majority native English speaking countries must submit a valid IELTS Academic, TOEFL or Pearson test score as evidence of fluency in English.
+All overseas candidates from countries not classed as majority native English speaking countries must submit a valid IELTS Academic, TOEFL , Pearson or equivalent qualification test score as evidence of fluency in English.
 This must have been taken no earlier than two years before the course start date.

 Required scores are: